nielsmaerten/gluco-check/gluco-check-common/strings/en-US/faq.md

 ### - my personal selection:

 Say: **Hey Google, talk to Gluco Check** without specifying a metric.
-Assistant will read just the values you selected on https://diabase.app.
+Assistant will now read the values you selected on https://diabase.app.

 ### - multiple metrics: